nci/gsky/install/README.md

 The config.json has the following keys:

 - service_config
-	Specifies the IP addresses of the main server ('OWS'), the MAS server and the worker nodes.
+	- Specifies the IP addresses of the main server ('OWS'), the MAS server and the worker nodes.
 - layers
+	- Each layer describes a dataset.
+There can be more than one layer in a config file.

 ```
 {